 1. Make Sure You Get Quality Sleep (Not While At Work!)

 Feeling sleepy and tired can drastically affect your productivity at work and coffee isn’t always the best solution.
 According to the American Psychological Association, “Sleep is so crucial that even slight sleep deprivation or poor sleep can affect memory, judgment and mood.”
 An average adult requires about 8 hours of sleep every day.
-When we begin to cut out time from this or change our patterns of sleep, it
+When we begin to cut out time from this or change our patterns of sleep, it begins to interfere with our daily living and causes numerous health problems.
+Setting a fixed sleeping schedule, physical activity before bed, not using electronic gadgets before sleeping are some of the things you can do to improve quality of sleep.

 2. Ensure You Have A Calm And Peaceful Morning